openforge/JuntoScope/README.md

 }
 ```

-* Now you need to deploy the firebase functions to your own firebase project.
+Now you need to deploy the firebase functions to your own firebase project.
 For this you just need to run this command:
 ```
 firebase deploy --only functions
 ```
-* Or this other command if you have Firebase alias:
+Or this other command if you have Firebase alias:
 ```
 firebase use <your_alias> && firebase deploy --only functions
 ```
-* Once you have deployed the firebase functions copy the URL and add that to the config file, shoul look like this:
+Once you have deployed the firebase functions copy the URL and add that to the same config file.
+The format should be the following :
 ```
 export const FIREBASE_DEV_FUNCTIONS = '';
 export const FIREBASE_PROD_FUNCTIONS = '';
 ```

-* And for the last step you need go to check your Web Client ID, you can find it on Firebase Console > Authentication > Sign-in method > Google and open Web SDK configuration.
-Then add it to the config file, it should look like this:
+For the last step you will need go to check and copy your Web Client ID.
+You can find it on by navigating to your Firebase Console > Authentication > Sign-in Method > Google and open Web SDK configuration.
+Then add it to the same config file.
+The format should be the following :
 ```
 export const GOOGLE_WEB_CLIENT_ID_DEV = '';
 export const GOOGLE_WEB_CLIENT_ID_PROD = '';
 ```

 ## Setting up locally
-If you want to run the firebase functions locally, so you can debug easily your functions without the need to deploy them, we have you covered, just run this command
+If you want to run the firebase functions locally, so you can debug easily your functions without the need to deploy them, we have you covered!
+Just run this command:
 ```
 npm run firebase:serve
 ```